ai-core-tools/hsu-docs/INTEGRATED_HSU_SINGLE_REPO_GO_GUIDE.md

 ### Self-Contained
 - All code is visible and editable
 - Direct control over all components
-- Simple build and deployment
+- Single-repository build and deployment

 ### Perfect for Learning
 - Clear separation of concerns
 - Easy to trace code flow
 - All patterns visible in one place

-## When to Use Simple vs Full Structure
+## When to Use Single-Repository vs Multi-Repository Structure

-### Use Simple Structure When:
+### Use Single-Repository Structure When:
 - Learning the HSU platform
 - Building a single server implementation
 - Rapid prototyping
 - Small teams or individual development
 - Don't need multiple language implementations

-### Consider Full Structure When:
+### Consider Multi-Repository Structure When:
 - Need multiple server implementations (Go + Python)
 - Want to share common components across teams
 - Building production systems with multiple variants